CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 Paste the output into a text editor of your choice and save the file as 'chinese.txt'.

 ### Step 2: formatting the Chinese characters and inserting them into a list of urls

+What we want is an array of urls in the form of `"https://baggiowonghk.github.io/jyutping-chart/audio/chinese/烏鴉.mp3"`.
+No doubt there are many ways to convert the data we have now in chinese.txt to such an array.
+The following is what I did, and requires Emacs (I will provide some links for those unfamiliar with it).

+Create a new file titled 'script_1_formatting_chinese_raw_input.rb' (or alternatively use the script of the same name that is provided).
+Copy the contents of chinese.txt into it and assign the resulting array to the variable `chinese`.